muro1214/Kancolle-Event-Tool/README.md

 ## Description

 `Kancolle Event Supporter` is GUI tool that makes the fleet organization of event area for Kancolle.
-Of cource, it supports event tag, a combined fleet and striking fleet.
+Of cource, it supports event tag, a combined fleet and a striking fleet.
 My Kanmusu list is based on csv file that made by logbook tool.

 ## Features